 - Subject name – sentence describing progress – Grade (number or letter), much like a government school report card

 The Department of Education has made it known that they don’t have time to read a book or look over work samples.
 So keep it simple.
+The report only needs to reflect your child’s progress.

 Submitting Your Homeschool Report